cwaldbieser/vim_journal/drill_01.rst

 * hjkl
 * w-e-b, W-E-B
-* f-t
+* f-t , ;
 * g0 gm g$
 * H M L
 * { } ( )

 This is a very long line and it is going to wrap around.
 How do I know?
 I am just going to type for a long time, even if I am not saying anything particularly profound.
 It will be a fair amount of content, but for most screens, it will be more than 1 screen line.
+This is one more sentence.

 Relative Number